john-cd/rust_howto/bk/src/categories/cryptography/aead.md

 [`aes-gcm-siv`][c-aes_gcm_siv]⮳{{hi:aes-gcm-siv}} is a pure Rust implementation of the AES-GCM-SIV Misuse-Resistant Authenticated Encryption Cipher (RFC 8452) with optional architecture-specific hardware acceleration.

-AES-GCM-SIV (Advanced Encryption Standard - Galois/Counter Mode - Synthetic Initialization Vector) is a mode of operation for AES that provides nonce misuse resistance.
+AES-GCM-SIV (Advanced [Encryption][p-encryption] Standard - Galois/Counter Mode - Synthetic Initialization Vector) is a mode of operation for AES that provides nonce misuse resistance.
 This means it can securely handle situations where a cryptographic nonce (a number used only once) might be reused accidentally.

 ```rust,editable
 {{#include ../../../crates/cats/cryptography/tests/aead/aes_gcm_siv.rs:example}}